-Alcoholism Treatment for Women & The 12 Steps
+Alcoholism Treatment and The 12 Steps

 The 12-Step program was established in 1935 for the Alcoholics Anonymous program, but its teachings have been incorporated into many alcoholism treatment programs around the country.
 People talk about the 12-Steps fairly regularly in recovery, but you may not be familiar with what they are, so we thought we’d share the list with our readers.